MichaelZhao21/rank-centrality/README.md

 Then, simply run the python test files: `python3 nascar.py`.

+To check if the algorithm is correct, you can reference the actual rankings for the 2002 NASCAR season: https://www.driveraverages.com/nascar/year.php?yr_id=2002.

+### Custom Dataset

+To use your own dataset, prepare a python file similar to `nascar.py`.
+Note the format that we want the input rankings or pairwise comparison data in (see `rc.py`).
+Then, simply import the functions from `rc.py`.
+You will need to adjust the regularization parameter (`init` parameter of `rank_centrality` function).
+This is because when the graph is less connected, the stable distribution will not be as accurate.
+There are cases where the ranking order is flipped, but that is fixable by adjusting the `init` parameter.
+Generally, the less connected the graph, the higher the regularization parameter will need to be.
+Note that the default for this value is $10e-5$.

 ## Dataset

 The test dataset here is the same 2002 Nascar dataset used in Hunter 2002: